 On Saturday 3 February 1883, Queen's Park faced Dumbarton at Boghead Park in the sixth round or quarter-final of the Scottish Cup.
 There was a crowd of around 9,000 at the match, including several thousand who travelled through by train from Glasgow.
 Dumbarton had augmented the permanent grandstand with temporary structures on either side and a long platform on the opposite side of the pitch.
 The ground was very heavy and the players were ankle deep in mud by the end.

 Before the kick-off, Dumbarton lodged an objection against Andrew Watson, now of London Swifts, playing in the match.
 Watson was one of three half-backs fielded by Queen's Park.
 This was a controversial move as the 2-2-6 formation was the established norm.
 Queen's Park's play since the start of the season had not been up to their usual standard and Dumbarton went into the game as favourites.
 However, it was Queen's Park who took an early lead with a Johnny Kay strike.
 Dumbarton fought back and goals from one of the two Robert Browns and William McKinnon put them ahead at the interval.
 A minute after the restart, McKinnon or Lindsay (reports differed) put the home side further ahead.
 Queen's Park pressed towards the end but Dumbarton held on for a deserved victory.

 A week later, the Queen's Park Second Eleven made the trip to Merseyside for a match with Bootle at the cricket field in Irlam Road.
 The weather was poor but a crowd of around 1,000 saw Queen's win 1-0 with a goal five minutes from time.

 The tenth annual match between Glasgow and Sheffield took place at Hampden Park on Saturday 17 February.
 The weather was terrible and only 1,500 spectators attended.
-Archie Rowan, Walter Arnott, Charles Campbell, John Gow, Eadie Fraser, William Harrower, Johnny Kay and Willie Anderson played in the match.
-William Harrower scored twice and Willie Anderson once in Glasgow' 4-3 victory.
+Archie Rowan, Walter Arnott, Charles Campbell, John Gow, Eadie Fraser, William Harrower, Johnny Kay and William Anderson played in the match.
+William Harrower scored twice and William Anderson once in Glasgow' 4-3 victory.